-Do you have any information on high school teacher qualifications in their teaching assignments?
+Do you have any information on the qualifications of high school teachers in their teaching assignments?

 |Selected main assignment||Total||Major in main assignment||No major in assignment|

 |Total||Certified||Not certified||Total||Certified||Not certified|

 SOURCE: U.S. Department of Education, National Center for Education Statistics.
 (2010).
 Status and Trends in the Education of Racial and Ethnic Groups, Table 9.1 (NCES 2010-015).

 The 201112 Schools and Staffing Survey: First Look

 In 2011-12, on average, both public and private school teachers had about 14 years of experience.
 On average, teachers in traditional public schools had more teaching experience (14 years) than teachers in public charter schools (9 years).The percentage of public school teachers with a masters degree as their highest degree was larger in traditional public schools (48 percent) than in public charter schools (37 percent) and private schools (36 percent).

 SOURCE: U.S. Department of Education, National Center for Education Statistics.
 (2013).
 Characteristics of Public and Private Elementary and Secondary School Teachers in the United States: Results From the 201112 Schools and Staffing Survey (NCES 2013-314).

 Related Tables and Figures: (Listed by Release Date)